sanghisha145/first-timers-bot/instructions.md

 - [ ] 🙋 **Claim this issue**: Comment below.

   Once claimed we add you as contributor to this repository.
+  Hello all, I am able to edit this file, yipeee

 - [ ] 👌 **Accept our invitation** to this repository.
 Once accepted, assign yourself to this issue